 As for the timepiece’s features, it has a bi-directional rotating bezel.
 The pure black dial incorporates luminous hands and markers for better legibility in the dark.
 The second’s hand features a red streak color which perfectly breaks the near all-black design.
 The dial is protected by scratch-resistant and anti-glare sapphire crystal.

 In terms of performance, this watch features a 25-jewel movement at 28,800 vph.
-Remember that this is a limited-edition series in partnership with Audi Sports, so expect it to jack up its price.
+Remember that this is a limited-edition series in partnership with Audi Sports, so this model may not be as easy to find and you may pay a premium on a resold model.
 Still, with the quality it delivers, I say it is a worthy addition to any watch collector’s display.

 Longines L3.6126.96.36.199 Sports Legend Black Dial Watch